Camera Setup Dialog

 This checkbox will activate removal of X-rays from an image taken with this parameter set.
 It will appear only if the ShowRemoveXRaysBox property is set for the particular camera, or if one of your parameter sets already has the option checked.
 Use this option only if necessary to prevent bad tracking due to large X-rays, since the X-ray removal in SerialEM is not as effective or reliable as the removal with Ccderaser in IMOD.
 The parameters controlling the X ray removal are adjusted through the Set Image Criteria command in the Processing menu.

 This checkbox is present for a OneView camera and turns on the real-time drift correction by that camera.
+Note that if this option is on and the image does not have enough features for alignment, the intensity of the image may be much less than expected.

 These radio buttons present the options for binning an image directly as it is read out of the CCD camera.